 - Film Archivist, Moving Image Archives, 1995-1997

-My career highlight is being able to maintain the viability and operations of the Moving Image Archives and the ACE Exhibition Complex in the face of a momentous technological shift in moving image exhibition.
+- Being able to maintain the viability and operations of the Moving Image Archives and the ACE Exhibition Complex in the face of a momentous technological shift in moving image exhibition.

 Awards, Recognitions and Honors